top of page

 The Cemetery Association currently has no available plots at New Mount Zion Cemetery.

 The best time to buy plots is before you need them.
 We will work with you and your family, of course, to arrange for a cemetery plot when a death occurs or is imminent.
-However, bear in mind that it is always much easier and helpful to our loved ones if arrangements have been made in advance.
+However, bear in mind that it is always easier and more helpful for our loved ones to make arrangements in advance.

 Burial plots are available for purchase to members of Congregation Agudath Israel in good standing.